zowe/docs-site/docs/user-guide/mvd-mvdandwindowmgt.md

 Window Management acts upon Windows, which are visualizations of an instance of an application.
 Applications are plug-ins of type "application", and therefore the Zowe Desktop operates around a collection of plug-ins.

-**NOTE: Other objects and frameworks that can be utilized by applications, but not related to Window Management, such as application-to-application communication, Logging, URI lookup, and Auth are not described here.**
+**Note:** Other objects and frameworks that can be utilized by applications, but not related to Window Management, such as application-to-application communication, Logging, URI lookup, and Auth are not described here.

 # Loading and presenting applications